Yoo Jaehoon

 Yoo JaeHoon is the Chairman and President of the Korea Deposit Insurance Corporation (KDIC).
-He is also working as ex-officio Commissioner of the Financial Services Commission (South Korea), and a member of the Executive Council of the International Association of Deposit Insurers (IADI).
+He is also working as ex-officio Commissioner of the Financial Services Commission (South Korea).
+In November 2024, he assumed the position of First Vice Chair of the International Forum of Insurance Guarantee Schemes(IFIGS).
+He is also a member of the Executive Council of the International Association of Deposit Insurers (IADI), where he serves as the Chairperson of the Asia-Pacific Regional Committee (APRC).

 Early life

 Yoo has a BA in economics and an MA in public administration from Seoul National University, and an MA (DEA) in international economics at Sciences Po de Paris.
 He graduated from the Ecole Nationale d'Administration (ENA) in France.
 He obtained a PhD in economics from Kyonggi University in 2011.

 Career

 During his 30-year career in public service, he worked on capital market development, financial policy, and international cooperation for developing countries.

 From 1997 to 2000, Yoo worked as an economist at the Asian Development Bank (ADB) in Manila.
 He served as a senior securities market specialist at the World Bank (WB) and International Finance Corporation (IFC) between 2005 and 2008.
 Yoo was the president of the Sciences Po de Paris Korean Alumni Association.

-He worked as Spokesperson for the Financial Services Commission (South Korea) from 2008 to 2009.
-He worked as s Director General of the Treasury Bureau at the Ministry of Strategy and Finance (South Korea) from December 2009 to March 2011.
-He served as Commissioner of the Securities and Futures Commission (SFC) from April 2012.
-He worked as Chairman and CEO of Korea Securities Depository (KSD) from November 2013 to October 2016.
-Yoo also worked as Director General and Controller of Asian Infrastructure Investment Bank (AIIB) from 2016 to 2019.
+He worked as spokesperson for the Financial Services Commission (South Korea) from 2008 to 2009.
+He served as director general of the Treasury Bureau at the Ministry of Strategy and Finance (South Korea) from December 2009 to March 2011.
+He served as commissioner of the Securities and Futures Commission (SFC) from April 2012.
+He worked as chairman and CEO of Korea Securities Depository (KSD) from November 2013 to October 2016.
+Yoo also worked as director general and controller of the Asian Infrastructure Investment Bank (AIIB) from 2016 to 2019.

-From 2017 to 2022, Yoo worked as a member of the International Advisory Council (IAC) of the China Securities Regulatory Commission (CSRC).
+From 2017 to 2022, Yoo worked as a member of the international advisory council (IAC) of the China Securities Regulatory Commission (CSRC).

-He served as chair professor of the Graduate School of Public Administration at Konkuk University in Korea and vice-dean of the China-Japan-Korea Research Institute at Shandong University of Finance and Economics in China from 2019 to 2022.
+He served as emeritus professor of the Graduate School of Public Administration at Konkuk University in Korea and vice-dean/professor of the China-Japan-Korea Research Institute at Shandong University of Finance and Economics in China from 2019 to 2022.

+In November 2022, Yoo was appointed as the president of the Korea Deposit Insurance Corporation (KDIC).
+He also served as chairman of the Global Overseas Adoptees' Link (2016–2019), a non-profit organization dedicated to supporting and advocating for overseas adoptees, promoting their rights, and fostering cultural exchange.

+In November 2024, Yoo assumed the position of first vice chair of the International Forum of Insurance Guarantee Schemes (IFIGS).
+He has also held leadership roles as chair of the International Association of Deposit Insurers (IADI) board of directors and chair of the IADI Asia-Pacific Regional Committee (APRC), contributing to the advancement of global deposit insurance and financial stability.

+In May 2025, for his work with the Global Overseas Adoptees' Link, he was awarded a Presidential Commendation.